 An engineering mindset treats the world as something to deconstruct, specify, and optimise.
 That mentality built bridges, chips, and space probes, but it stalls when the artefact under construction is a creature that keeps rewriting its genome.
 Generative Al does precisely that.
 After launch, every user prompt, every upstream data drift, and every emergent use case fold back into the model's behaviour.
-Tightening the spec sheet won't arrest that evolution; it only obscures it.
+Tightening the spec sheet won't arrest culture" and "model culture" dissolves.
+The system isn't just serving the team; it is gradually becoming part of the team, writing and rewriting the cyberpunk kittens, movie scenes as babies, brutalist sports cars, can surge and exhaust itself in days, because the outputs instantly become each strand tightening or slackening according to the other two.